 People with fine hair have more strands per square centimetre on their scalp than other hair types — each hair takes up less space, so there is room for more of them.
 But why would having more hair mean less body?
 Because each hair has its own oil gland.
-In other words, the more hairs you have, the more oil your scalp produces.
+In other words, the more hairs you have, the more oil your scalp produces, which can then weigh your hair down.
 The result?
 Lack of volume and bounce.

 Using Products Incorrectly

-All hair textures can lack body and volume if you use the wrong products, or use them incorrectly.
+All hair textures can lack body and volume if you use the wrong products, or use the right ones incorrectly.

 Check that you are using the right products for your hair texture (Fine, Medium, Coarse, Natural Coiled Curls).
 Then make sure that you are applying them correctly and washing them out thoroughly.
 For instance, applying conditioner too close to your roots can leave your hair flat.
 So can using too much of a styling product, or not rinsing out your shampoo or conditioner properly.

-Our Top Tips for getting Body, Volume and Bounce
+Our Top Tips for Adding Body, Volume and Bounce to Limp, Lifeless Hair

 Treatments like our award-winning Elasticizer give temporary volume and thickness by coating your hair and plumping it with moisture.
 Pre-shampoo conditioning treatments also help to prevent hair breakage, and over time, this will add volume throughout your lengths.